Hampden-Sydney College (B.A., History-Political Science, 1967)

 Lynchburg Bar Association (Board of Directors, 2004-2009); Virginia Bar Association (Executive Council, Young Lawyers Division, 1999-2001); Virginia State Bar (Ninth District Disciplinary Committee, 2012 - Present); Campbell County Bar Association; Virginia Association of Defense Attorneys; Federal Bar Association; Defense Research Institute; American Bankruptcy Institute.

-Fred Watson has extensive experience representing individuals and businesses in complex litigation and business matters.
-He regularly represents his clients throughout Central Virginia in civil, commercial, construction and premise liability litigation, as well as general business law matters.
+Fred Watson regularly represents individuals and businesses throughout Virginia in civil litigation, family law, and general business law matters.
 He is admitted to practice before all federal and state courts in Virginia.
 Before coming to Caskie & Frost, he served as a law clerk for the Supreme Court of Virginia.

 Prior to attending college and law school, Fred was a sergeant in the United States Army, where he served as a military policeman with the 2d Armored Division.